 To prevent relapse, it is important to stay as safe and stable as possible during the withdrawal process.
 This will help you better start your journey to recovering from drug and alcohol abuse.

-Riverside Recovery provides our clients with a detoxification process in a peaceful, spa-like setting with private rooms and a 24/7 medically monitored detox program.
-Our staff is trained to taper and stabilize patients off of most substances, including alcohol, opiates, sedatives and benzodiazepines, fentanyl, amphetamines, marijuana and cocaine/crack.
+Riverside Recovery provides our clients with a detoxification process in a peaceful, spa-like setting and a 24/7 medically monitored detox program.
+Our staff is trained to taper and stabilize patients off of most substances, including alcohol, opiates, sedatives and benzodiazepines, fentanyl, amphetamines, marijuana, and cocaine.
 It’s our goal to keep you as comfortable as possible and make sure you are kept safe and healthy.
-Whatever the case may be, Riverside Recovery works to keep our patients comfortable while their body readjusts to living a life free of drugs in their system.
+Whatever the case may be, Riverside Recovery of Tampa works to keep our patients comfortable while their body readjusts to living a life free of drugs in their system.

 The only way to know for certain whether supervised medical detox is right for you or your loved one is to talk to a professional before entering treatment for substance abuse.